 The AC joint connects the shoulder blade (acromion) with the collarbone (clavicle).
 As we age, the AC joint can undergo degeneration.
 Heavy gym exercises increase the load on this joint, leading to inflammation and pain.

 AC joint pain presents with localised pinpoint pain at the top of the shoulder.
-Heavy overhead shoulder exercises like incline bench press and dips often aggravate AC joint pain.
+Heavy overhead shoulder exercises, such as incline presses and dips, often aggravate AC joint pain.

 Distal Clavicular Osteolysis

 Distal clavicular osteolysis, also known as weightlifter’s shoulder, causes pain at the outer edge of the clavicle.
-We think repetitive high forces on the outer end of the collarbone lead to bone swelling and breakdown, causing intense bone pain and swelling.
+It is believed that repetitive high forces on the outer end of the collarbone lead to bone swelling and break, resulting in intense bone pain and swelling.
 Often, extreme loads from heavy bench presses, dips, and incline bench presses are more aggravating.

 Pain from distal clavicular osteolysis is similar to AC joint degeneration.
 Pain is localised to the top of the shoulder and worsens with heavy chest and shoulder exercises.
 The pain improves with rest but quickly re-flares when you return to heavy lifting.